 These "attention grabbing" statements are normally used at the top of the cover, before the explanation.

 BOOK DESCRIPTION—You will also need to write a description of your book for the back cover.
 Remember the purpose of this description.
 You don’t have to tell every primary subject you cover in the book.
-In fact, too much information on a back cover can actually repel potential readers.
-It is too overwhelming.
+In fact, too much information on a back cover can actually repel potential readers if it is too overwhelming.
 You need a very short description of the most interesting and more impacting parts of your book.
+Remember, you only have a few seconds to grab the attention of a potential reader.
 150-175 WORDS MAXIMUM

 THE FOLLOWING ITEMS DRB WILL SUPPLY

 ISBN (INTERNATIONAL STANDARD BOOK NUMBER)—We supply this number for you.
-It identifies you with our company and enables you to participate in our distribution network.
+It identifies you with our company and enables you to fully participate in our distribution network.
+You may choose to obtain an independently-owned ISBN, but doing so will prevent us from being able to distribute your book as effectively.

 BARCODE—We also secure the barcode for you.
-It indicates the retail cost of your book which is needful if you sell your book through bookstores.
-If that is not a part of your plan, the barcode may not be necessary.
+It indicates the retail cost of your book which is necessary if your book is going to be sold through bookstores and websites like Amazon.com and Barnesandnoble.com.

 PRICE—It is important at times for you to place the retail price of your book on the back cover.
 Of course, you can sell it for a reduced or discounted price whenever you choose.
 Setting this price is something that you will need to discuss with your book mentor.